murchie85/steelSpirit/README.md

 ## PRIMARY

+- MOVEMENT EXPERIMENT
+ 	- LOCKON SHOULDN'T FACE TARGET, cus you plough into it, should put you into jink mode, which you can swivel holding jink button
+	- Maybe just slow down when enemies are in range (unless you boost)
+	- Consider shooting puts you in Jink mode to strafe like under defeat
 	- Consider holding down lockon, when you let go, you are just in jink mode
+	- Make dodging a big element too zipping past until you get to a good part
+	- Jinkshoot spray and pray by slowing forward motion is a must.. to make chaff dodge work it should be in non shooting mode..you can lob missiles maybe

+- GROUND AA with bullets
+- GROUND AA With missiles
+- GROUND damagable structures

 - ANIMATED TILES
 - MISSILE
 - CHAFF